xvw/mizur/README.md

   [{:mizur, "~> 0.1.0"}]
 end
 ```

+## Special Thanks !

+- @julien-leclercq, a lot of help about unit-comprehension
+- @Fenntasy, help for the design
+- @tgautier and the LilleFP team !

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can